fmt can be deployed as any other external package PID wrapper. To know more about PID methodology simply follow this link.

 The external package fmt resulting from the build of its wrapper will be installed automatically if it is a direct or undirect dependency of one of the packages you are developing.
 See how to import.

-The external package fmt can be installed “by hand” using command provided by the PID workspace:
+The external package fmt can be installed manually using commands provided by the PID workspace:

 Or if you want to install a specific binary version of this external package, for instance for the last version: